Octavius-Dante/Tetra-Proxima/README.md

   npm install module
   ```
   </br>
-- [X] when we build java project we saw pom.xml which contains dependencies. we have the <b> package.json </b> file in the node project whcih contains details about the entire project and its dependencies to create this we use.
+- [X] when we build java project we saw pom.xml which contains dependencies. we have the <b> package.json </b> file in the node project which contains details about the entire project and its dependencies to create this we use.
   </br>

   ```bat